EXTENDED-CARE MARKETING EDITION

 Now that you have a good sense who your target audience is, let’s get them engaged with your extended-care organization blog.
 First step, start thinking about your audience and your character personas as “readers.”
 What do readers want?
 Content marketing.

-content marketing_blog150CContent marketing are buzzwords you may have heard.
+Content marketing are buzzwords you may have heard.
 Don’t let the phrase confuse you.
 It simply means providing your readers with relevant, engaging content that they can use or that they might be searching for on the Internet.
 Why?
 Your audience is more likely to reward you with their business and their loyalty, and you distinguish yourself from your competitors.

 Here are some examples on how to create content marketing for two key audiences (you may have others):